junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Who are you?"
 Dean raises his voice.
 "Show yourself!"

-The ghost of a woman in white sleeping gown with long brown hair emerges in the air slowly.
+The ghost of a woman in a white sleeping gown with long brown hair emerges in the air slowly.
 She looks sad and terrified.

 Dean takes a ginger step toward her, gun lowering a few inches, but still in her general direction.